 What does filing a lawsuit entail?

-Filing a lawsuit is a multiple stage process:
+Filing a lawsuit is a multi-stage process:

-Investigatory stage: first, all relevant medical records must be comprehensively and meticulously reviewed.
+Investigatory stage: First, all relevant medical records must be comprehensively and meticulously reviewed.
 We then consult the appropriate medical specialists and sub-specialists from the vast team of experts we have assembled over the years to determine whether or not the facts of your case constitute negligence in law.

 Trial stage: In the event that the case goes to trial, the judge decides factual as well as legal questions, and makes the final judgment.

 From the outset, an important part of the litigation process is building the proof to support a winning case.
 This includes finding the best experts to provide written reports in support of the fault and description of damages.